Nino-cunei/oldbabylonian/README.md

 *   2018-02-28 A dedicated TF app for Old Babylonian letters. encoding into ATF can be reproduced exactly from the TF source.
-*   2018-02-26 Text-Fabric data generated, and throughly checked.
+*   2018-02-26 Text-Fabric data generated, and thoroughly checked.
 *   2018-01-25 First discussion of converting the Old Babylonian letter corpus when Dirk was visiting Cale in Birmingham.